catalyst-cloud/catalystcloud-docs/source/network/vpn.rst

 * A network called private-net.
 * A subnet called private-subnet.
-* A router to the internet called border-router.
+* A router to the Internet called border-router.

 The only differences between the two setups will be the external IP address on the router and the CIDR of the private subnets.

 We will illustrate how to create the the VPN using the following approaches:

-* Using the Openstack command line tools.
+* Using the OpenStack command line tools.
 * With a bash script.
 * From the cloud dashboard